William Christopher: Career

+Christopher remained a regular cast member of M*A*S*H for the duration of the series, concluding with its eleventh season in 1983.
+Immediately following M*A*S*H, Christopher continued the role of Father Mulcahy for the two seasons of the short-lived 1984-1985 spin-off AfterMASH.

 In feature films, Christopher performed in The Fortune Cookie, The Private Navy of Sgt.
 O'Farrell, The Shakiest Gun in the West, With Six You Get Eggroll, and Hearts of the West.
 He had parts in telefilms including The Movie Maker, The Perils of Pauline, and For the Love of It.
 The comedy film With Six You Get Eggroll is notable for fans of M*A*S*H because Jamie Farr and Christopher appear in it together, both playing hippies, five years before they co-starred in the series.

 After gaining attention for M*A*S*H, Christopher appeared in various other television series, including Good Times (as the military doctor examining J.J.
 Evans) and Murder, She Wrote, and made multiple guest appearances on The Love Boat.
 In 1998, he guest-starred as a priest in an episode of Mad About You.
 He also remained active in the theater, including a tour of the United States in the mid-1990s with Farr, performing Neil Simon's The Odd Couple on stage.
 In 2008–2009, he toured with Church Basement Ladies.
 One of Christopher's last roles was that of a priest (Father Tobias) on the daytime drama Days of Our Lives.

 Charity work

 Christopher, whose son Ned has autism, devoted much of his spare time to the National Autistic Society, doing public-service announcements to bring attention to autism.
-In 1985, his wife Barbara and he wrote Mixed Blessings, a book about their experiences in raising Ned.
+In 1988, his wife Barbara and he wrote Mixed Blessings, a book about their experiences in raising Ned.

 Personal life

 Christopher met his future wife Barbara on a blind date.
-They married in 1957 and the couple adopted two sons, John and Ned.
+They married in 1957 and the couple adopted two sons.
 The two appeared together in the M*A*S*H season 4 episode "Dear Mildred", where they sang the song "All Dressed Up and No Place to Go" in a duet.

 Death

 Christopher died at his home in Pasadena, California, on December 31, 2016.
-According to his son John Christopher, the 84-year-old actor died as the result of nonsmall-cell carcinoma (lung cancer).
+According to his son John Christopher, the 84-year-old actor died as the result of non-small-cell carcinoma (lung cancer).
 He had been diagnosed with cancer about 18 months earlier, according to his New York-based agent Robert Malcolm.
-His death came exactly one year after that of M*A*S*H co-star Wayne Rogers.
+He died exactly one year after fellow M*A*S*H cast member Wayne Rogers.